PuntoCommerce/marketing-cloud-connector/doc/doc2/3_0_ModifyMarketingCloud.md

 ### Debugging

-1. Check at the response.
+1. Check the response.
 2. If the response is not clear, check if all variables have been filled.
-3. If steps 1 and 2 do not work, type in the variables directly in the SOAP/REST body and try.
+3. If steps 1 and 2 do not work, type the variables directly in the SOAP/REST body and try.

 - - -